TroubleshootingApril 1, 2026 Updated May 19, 2026 9 min read

 This 30-second check saves you the frustration of pulling a 4GB model, configuring it, testing it, and then getting the "does not support tools" error.

-For the broader picture of how Ollama models interact with OpenClaw — including the streaming bug, model discovery timeouts, and WSL2 networking issues — our comprehensive Ollama guide covers every failure mode.
+For the broader picture of how Ollama models interact with OpenClaw — including the native vs /v1 distinction, model discovery timeouts, and WSL2 networking issues — our comprehensive Ollama guide covers every failure mode.

 The realistic path forward

-The managed vs self-hosted comparison covers how these model decisions translate across different deployment approaches.
+The managed vs self-hosted comparison covers how these decisions translate across deployment approaches.

 Frequently asked questions